Teaching Love and Loss

 As a parent, I want to protect my children.
-It hurts to see them in pain, so sometimes I want to avoid the challenges life can bring.
+I want them to find joy in love, but shield them from the pain of loss.
+It hurts to see them in pain.
+I want to avoid the challenges life can bring.
 Yet I know in the years I have them with me, I have a responsibility to teach and equip them.

 A couple of months ago we learned of a special needs puppy that needed a home.
 After much thought and prayer, we had peace about bringing her home.
 Well, all except one son.
 We had lost a dog in recent years.
 Although it was technically his brother’s, he had felt the pain of loss.
 A puppy with special needs might not thrive.